What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 Where can I find PocketLab activities and lesson plans?

-We have dozens and dozens of freely available lesson plans that use PocketLab One, PocketLab Weather, and PocketLab Voyager all available on our PocketLab Community Site.
-Some are written by the PocketLab team, others are written by PocketLab teachers and science enthusaists.
+We have over a hundred freely available lesson plans that use PocketLab One, PocketLab Weather, and PocketLab Voyager all available on our PocketLab Educators Site.
+Some are written by the PocketLab team, others are written by PocketLab teachers and science enthusiasts.
 Want to contribute your own PocketLab lesson?
 Email us at [email protected].

 The temperature graph seems off.
 Is it right?